Journal

 Why Lighting Matters More Than Almost Anything Else In A Home

 Lighting changes the feeling of a home more than almost anything else — and it is often the last thing people think to change.
-On layered light, warm bulbs and why good lighting quietly makes everything else look more beautiful.

 Read →